SysKitTeam/docs-bp/databases/tempdb/files.md

 ---
-title: TempDB Files
-description: >-
-  TempDB Files best practices report by SPDocKit determines whether the TempDB database is configured properly and according to the best practices.
+description: TempDB Files best practices report by SPDocKit determines whether the TempDB database is configured properly and according to the best practices.
-author: Aleksandar Draskovic
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # TempDB Files